camaraproject/BlockchainPublicAddress/README.md

 <a href="https://github.com/camaraproject/§repo_name§" title="Repo Size"><img src="https://img.shields.io/github/repo-size/camaraproject/§repo_name§?style=plastic"></a>
 <a href="https://github.com/camaraproject/§repo_name§/blob/main/LICENSE" title="License"><img src="https://img.shields.io/badge/License-Apache%202.0-green.svg?style=plastic"></a>

-# §repo_name§
+# Blockchain Public Address
-Repository to describe, develop, document and test the §repo_name§ API family
+Repository to describe, develop, document and test the Blockchain Public Address API family

 ## Scope
-* Service APIs for “§repo_name§” (see APIBacklog.md)
+* Service APIs for “Blockchain Public Address” (see APIBacklog.md)
-* It provides the customer with the ability to:
-  * §API family description§.
-  * NOTE: The scope of this API family should be limited (at least at a first stage) to 4G and 5G.
+* This API allows to manage a Blockchain Public Address associated to a phone number, i.e. to retrieve the blockchain public address(es) and to bind/unbind a Blockchain Public Address.
+The Blockchain Public Address is utilized as Decentralized Identifier (DID).
+With the proposed API, telco service providers have the opportunity to provide 3rd parties with the following capability: pairing phone number with Blockchain Public Address whenever this 3rd party wants to offer its customers a way to make transactions more easily based on the phone number instead of the Blockchain Public Address.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
-* Started: §start date§
+* Started: June 2023
 * Location: virtually

 ## Meetings